FLo-ABB/LuxAdvertiser/README.md

 2. Power on the device.
 It should appear as **LuxAdvertiser**.
 3. Add the BTHome device.
 The lux sensor should be auto-discovered.

-#### 🌤️ Optional Dashboard Ideas

-- Create a chart card with lux history over time.
-- Add weather data (e.g., OpenWeatherMap) for context.
-- Use HA automation/scripts to ask an LLM for plant-light recommendations.

 ## ▶️ Usage

 - On power-up, the device runs a boot sequence: